 Geto Kogen is not high, topping out at just 1064m.
 Geto Kogen is not huge, with a modest 424m vertical.
 But it sure delivers on the snow front, offering pow day after pow day in winter.

-A big day at Geto Kogen
+A big day in Iwate

 Geto’s free bus from Kitakami station to the resort goes past the Semi Onsen entrance, so after a short 150m walk through a blanket of fresh snow I joined fellow guests waiting for the bus.
 These were all Aussies, some of whom had read about it in SNOWACTION last year.
 Sorry, you can’t keep something as good as Geto hidden – there were also Canadians from Red Mountain there on a group tour.